Daniel Lifshitz: Biography

 Lifshitz was born in Gothenburg, Sweden.
 His father was from kibbutz Nir Oz.
 His mother was a Swedish woman who had met his father in Israel.
 He moved to Israel as a child with his family, and grew up on Nir Oz.
+On 7 October 2023, his grandparents, Oded and Yocheved, were kidnapped to the Gaza Strip by Hamas during the October 7 attacks.
+On 23 October 2023, his grandmother, 85-year-old Yocheved Lifschitz, was released from Hamas captivity after 17 days.
+On February 20 2025, the body of his grandfather Oded was returned to Israel after 503 days.

 Playing career

 On 17 June 2008, Lifshitz signed a four-year contract with Maccabi Netanya.

 In the summer of 2010 he left Netanya and signed a contract with Maccabi Ahi Nazareth for one season.
 Later he moved to play for Hapoel Beer Sheva, Maccabi Umm al-Fahm, Hapoel Ashkelon, Hakoah Amidar Ramat Gan and most recently he signed with Maccabi Herzliya in Liga Leumit.

 On May 20, 2018 Lifshitz retired from football.